 But here’s where I believe the hotel has gone wrong.
 To which of these two groups do the moderators respond?

 Yep, you guessed it.

 Almost none of the negative threads about the hotel got an official response.
-But you would have found the moderators responding to comments in the ‘How fluffy do you like your towels?’ discussion.
+But you would have found the moderators thick on the ground in the comments section of the ‘How fluffy do you like your towels?’ discussion.

-And then when you do find out, it’s important to act immediately.
+When you do find out what your customers think, it’s important to act immediately.

 You’ll win far more friends from fixing customer service lapses than throwing them the occasional bone when they suggest cinnamon-scented candles in the hotel lobby.